ericclack/python-text-adventure/doc/part1.rst

 You should see that text printed on the screen.
 Pretty easy right?

-**Don't be tempted to copy and paste the code from this tutorial!** Typing it in can be slow at first, if you are new to typing, but it will help you understand and remember the code much better than copy will do.
+**Don't be tempted to copy and paste the code from this tutorial!** Typing it in can be slow at first, if you are new to typing, but it will help you understand and remember the code much better than copying will do.

 Now try this: